rdwrome/343fa24/01introtostrudel/README.md

 ## share a percussion patch

 ## stacks
+- you gotta watch for what the sound source is

 `stack(
   "[bd ~ ~ bd] [~ ~ ~ bd] [~ bd bd ~] [~ ~ ~ ~] ",